-If you are required to work before 6am or after 6pm Monday to Friday, or outside of the hours specified for your particular job, you will be paid penalty rates for all time worked during this period.
-If you ask to work your ordinary hours outside of these times, you will not be paid penalty rates.
+If employees are required to work before 6am or after 6pm Monday to Friday, or outside of the hours specified for their particular job, employee will be paid penalty rates for all time worked during this period.
+If employees ask to work their ordinary hours outside of these times, they will not be paid penalty rates.

-- 13.1 Except as otherwise provided ordinary hours worked outside the span of 6am to 6pm Monday to Friday shall attract a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the span of hours specified in this sub-clause. - 13.2 Employees engaged in the following functions will be entitled to a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the following times:
+- 13.1 Except as otherwise provided, ordinary hours worked outside the span of 6am to 6pm Monday to Friday shall attract a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the span of hours specified in this sub-clause. - 13.2 Employees engaged in the following functions will be entitled to a 20% shift penalty inaddition to the ordinary hourly rate of pay for the actual time worked outside the following times:

-Aerodromes 5am - 10pm
+Aerodromes 5am to 10pm

-•
+Caretakers 5am to 10pm

-Caretakers 5am - 10pm
+Childcare 5am to 8pm

-Childcare 6:30am - 8:30pm
+Cleaners 4am to 10pm

-Cleaners 4am - 10pm
+Entertainment, theatres and hospitality 5am to 11pm

-Entertainment, theatres and hospitality 6am - 11pm
+Libraries 8am to 9pm

-Libraries 8am - 9pm
+Leisure centres 5am to 11pm

-Leisure centres 5am - 11pm
+Media and communication 5am to 11pm

-Parking station attendants 6am - 10pm
+Parking station attendants 6am to 10pm

-Pools 5am - 11pm
+Pools 5am to 11pm

-Rangers and parking officers 5am - 10pm
+Rangers and parking officers 5am to 10pm

-Security/watchpersons 5am - 10pm
+Security/watchpersons 5am to 10pm

-- 13.3 Employees engaged in night road works will receive a minimum of 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked. - 13.4 Shift penalties shall be payable for ordinary work performed between Monday and Friday and shall not be paid on weekends. - 13.5 An employee may request to work ordinary hours outside the span of 6am and 6pm or any of the other spans detailed in clause 13.2, in lieu of the ordinary hours the employee would otherwise be rostered to work. - 13.5.1 An employee's request must be in writing and must outline a period within which the arrangement is to be reviewed. - 13.5.2 Council will not unreasonably withhold agreement to such a request. - 13.5.3 Any such agreement shall not apply to new or vacant positions. - 13.5.4 Where an employee requests to work ordinary hours outside the relevant span of hours Council shall not be required to pay a shift penalty for the actual time worked.
+- 13.3 Notwithstanding the provisions in sub-clause 13.2, employees employed prior to 1 July 2020 in the following functions shall retain their entitlement to a shift penalty in addition to their ordinary hourly rate of pay as it existed under the Port Stephens Council Enterprise Agreement 2018: - 13.3.1 Childcare and Community Care - 13.3.2 Entertainment, Events, Theatres and Hospitality - 13.3.3 Media and Communication. - 13.4 Employees engaged in night road works will receive a minimum of 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked. - 13.5 Shift penalties shall be payable for ordinary work performed between Monday and Friday and shall not be paid on weekends. - 13.6 An employee may request to work ordinary hours outside the span of 6am and 6pm or any of the other spans detailed in sub-clause 13.2, in lieu of the ordinary hours the employee would otherwise be rostered to work. - 13.6.1 An employee's request must be in writing and must outline a period within which the arrangement is to be reviewed. - 13.6.2 Council will not unreasonably withhold agreement to such a request. - 13.6.3 Any such agreement shall not apply to new or vacant positions. - 13.6.4 Where an employee requests to work ordinary hours outside the relevant span of hours Council shall not be required to pay a shift penalty for the actual time worked.